Professor Renata Tyszczuk

 My research interests lie in two key areas of architectural humanities: understanding the place of architecture in cultural transformations and transitional periods, and in my investigations of the cultural dimensions of climate change.

-My initial research explored experimental representational practices and their relation to European literature and politics in the eighteenth century as well as to the emerging areas of urban and landscape design (PhD, Cambridge 1998).
+My initial research explored experimental representational practices and their relation to European literature and politics in the eighteenth century as well as to the emerging areas of urban and landscape design (PhD, University of Cambridge 1998).
 Through careful investigation of the social and political context, I have continued to investigate the communicative aspects of architecture across different media: text, sculpture, performance and film.

 My recent monograph Provisional Cities (2017) draws on an environmental history of precarious settlements to inform current discussions of societal transformations in the Anthropocene, the proposed geological epoch named after humans.